 - Look for outside talent: Newer companies, along with companies where many members of their mainframe team have retired, may need to source talent externally.
 You also need to factor in the cost of training and transitioning external talent to your team.

 - Engage outside consultants: Given the mainframe staffing shortage, supply and demand dramatically affect the ability to obtain quality talent.
-Working with a trusted partner company that can supply senior-level talent can help alleviate this pain point.
+Working with a trusted partner company that can supply senior-level talent can help alleviate this issue.

-Given the lack of individuals proficient in mainframe operations, it’s in your best interest to seek professional help if you encounter issues with your big iron.
-Companies that specialize in mainframe management can quickly assess your systems and ensure they are operating at peak performance levels.
+Given the lack of individuals with the required knowledge and experience to be proficient in mainframe operations, it’s in your best interest to seek professional help to fulfill your mainframe staffing openings.
+Recruiting and Staffing Companies like New Iron Solutions that specialize in mainframe management can quickly assess your systems and staffing to ensure they are operating at peak performance levels.

 If you have full-time staffing, part-time Mainframe Support need or a question about our Mainframe Support services and would like to learn more, then please contact us today.